Thiird/Thiird.github.io/src/blogs/1_embedded_systems_intro/blog.md

 All of this is different from firmware, as software uses operating system APIs and libraries rather than directly controlling hardware to provide high-level functionalities.
 Also, being applications running in an operative system, software is much easier to update, as a simple change of the executable file is often the only thing needed.

-Complex embedded products use both: firmware handles low level hardware functionalities (like reading sensors or controlling motors), while software handles the user-level applications, like graphical interfaces and networking.
+<span tt="bench_power_supply_example">Complex embedded products use both</span>: firmware handles low level hardware functionalities (like reading sensors or controlling motors), while software handles the user-level applications, like graphical interfaces and networking.

-An example is a modern bench power supply: the firmware precisely controls the voltage and current settings based on the front panel buttons and dials, while the software provides a web interface for remote control and configuration.
-You might update the software to add new features, but the firmware remains stable (unless a bug is found) as the front panel is always the same.

 Note that code running on real-time operating systems like [FreeRTOS](https://en.wikipedia.org/wiki/FreeRTOS) and [Zephyr](https://en.wikipedia.org/wiki/Zephyr_(operating_system)) is still considered firmware, as these OSs provide very minimal abstraction and you're still programming close to the hardware.